 Regulation (EC) 1901/2006 (as amended by Regulation (EC) 1902/2006 and Regulation (EU) 2019/5), or the Pediatric Regulation, was adopted on December 12, 2006.
 This Regulation governs the development of medicinal products for human use in order to meet the specific therapeutic needs of the pediatric population (children aged 0 to 17 years).
 It requires any application for marketing authorization made after July 26, 2008 in respect of a medicinal product not authorized in the EU on January 26, 2007, the time the Regulation entered into force, to include studies in children conducted in accordance with a pediatric investigation plan agreed to by the relevant European authorities.
 This does not apply if the product is subject to an agreed waiver or deferral or if the product is excluded from the scope of Regulation 1901/2006, which is the case for inter alia generics, homeopathic and traditional (herbal) medicinal products.
 Waivers can be granted in certain circumstances where pediatric studies are not required or desirable.
-Deferrals can be granted in certain circumstances where the initiation or completion of pediatric studies should be deferred until appropriate studies in adults have been performed.
-Moreover, this regulation imposes the same obligation from January 26, 2009 on an applicant seeking approval of a new indication, pharmaceutical form or route of administration for a product already authorized and still protected by a supplementary protection certificate granted under Regulation (EC) no. 469/2009 or its precursor Regulation (EEC) 1768/92 by a patent that qualifies for the granting of such a supplementary protection certificate.
-The pediatric Regulation 1901/2006 also provides, subject to certain conditions, a reward for performing such pediatric studies, regardless of whether the pediatric results provided resulted in the grant of a pediatric indication.
-This reward comes in the form of an extension of six months to the supplementary protection certificate granted in respect of the product, unless the product is subject to Orphan Drug designation, in which case the 10-year market exclusivity period for such orphan products is extended to 12 years.
-If any of the non-centralized procedures for marketing authorization have been used, the six-month extension of the supplementary protection certificate is only granted if the medicinal product is authorized in all member states.
-Where the product is no longer covered by a patent or supplementary protection certificate, the applicant may make a separate application for a Pediatric Use Marketing Authorization, or PUMA, which, on approval, will provide eight years' protection for data and 10 years' marketing protection for the pediatric results.
+Deferrals can be granted in certain circumstances where pediatric studies are not required or desirable.
+Deferrals can be granted in certain circumstances where pediatric enception of pediatric studies should be deferred until appropriate studies in adults have been performed.
+Moreover, this regulation 1901/2006 also provides, subject to certain conditions, a reward for precursor Regulation (EEC) 1768/92 by a patent that qualifies for the granting of such a supplementary protection certificate.
+The pediatric regulation 1901/2006 also provides, subject to 207 han Drug designation, in which case the 10-year market exclusivity period for such orphan products is extended to 12 years.
+If any of the non-centralized procedures for marketing authorization and the systement protection certificate is only granted if the medicinal product is authorized in all member states.
+Where the product is no longer covered by a patent or supplementary protection for the apeliatric enclusity provide eight years' ma